blenky36/react-redux-template/README.md

-### TRADING PLATFORM REACT
+### React Redux Template

-This repository includes the boiler plate setup for the trading platform front end written in react.
+This repository includes the boiler plate setup for new react projects using redux.